 The Business curriculum has 39 credits in Business courses, 42 credits in Liberal Arts, and 39 credits in electives.
 The core curriculum includes one course in accounting with the remainder of courses in management, marketing, organizational behavior, information technology and a capstone course.
-Concentrations in this program are Economics, Entrepreneurship, Leadership, and Media and Arts Management.
+Concentrations in this program are Economics, Entrepreneurship, Leadership, Media and Arts Management, and Fashion Marketing.
 These concentrations offer an opportunity for interdisciplinary study where students can take courses in Business and Liberal Arts departments including philosophy, communication arts, sociology, political science, international studies, psychology, journalism, art, dance, or theatre.

 B.S.
 IN ENTREPRENEURSHIP, B.S.
 IN FINANCE, B.S.
 IN INTERNATIONAL BUSINESS, B.S.
 IN MARKETING AND B.S.
 IN MANAGEMENT